Liu Yalou

 Liu Yalou (劉亞樓 (刘亚楼, Liú Yàlóu); April 1910 – 7 May 1965) was a general in the Chinese People's Liberation Army who served as the inaugural commander-in-chief of the PLA Air Force.
-During the Chinese Civil War, he was chief of staff of Lin Biao's army group, which occupied the entire Manchuria in 1948 and captured 472,000 Kuomintang troops in the Liaoshen Campaign.
+During the Chinese Civil War, he was chief of staff of Lin Biao's army group, which occupied the entirety of Manchuria in 1948 and captured 472,000 Kuomintang troops in the Liaoshen Campaign.

 Biography

 Early life

 Liu was born in Wuping County, Fujian, China.
-He joined the CPC in Jinggangshan Mountains in August 1929, and participated in the Encirclement Campaigns on the communist side.
+He joined the CPC in the Jinggangshan Mountains in August 1929, and participated in the Encirclement Campaigns on the communist side.
 Like many late communist commanders, Liu was also a veteran of the Long March.
 During the Second Sino-Japanese War he became Lin Biao's chief assistant in the Red Army University in Yan'an.

 During the Long March in 1934, Liu and his commander Chen Guang succeeded in forcing a way across the Wu River, securing the Chinese Red Army's passage across the river.
 He also led troops to capture Zunyi, Lou Shanguan.
 At the Dadu River banks, he ordered the Red Fourth Army to attack Luding Bridge.

-Russia
+Soviet Union

 Liu was sent to study in Frunze Military Academy in 1939–1941, and was commissioned as a major in the Soviet Red Army and participated in the Soviet-German War, and wrote several important essays on the Battle of Stalingrad.

-In August 1945 Liu returned to China by following Soviet Marshal Aleksandr Vasilevsky's troops that invade Manchuria during Operation August Storm before joining communist Manchurian field army.
+In August 1945 Liu returned to China by following Soviet Marshal Aleksandr Vasilevsky's troops that invaded Manchuria during Operation August Storm before joining the communist Manchurian field army.
 In the same month, he was appointed as the Principal of the Northeast Aviation School, which would later serve as the backbone of the People's Liberation Air Force.
 He became Lin Biao's chief of staff of the North Eastern Armies prior to the outbreak of the Chinese Civil War.